Loading…

 Garage doors are less heavily regulated than some trades, but there are still standards — AS 4505 for garage doors and gates, and electrical compliance for motor installations (an A-Class license or working with one).
 For commercial roller shutters there's also fire compliance to think about.

-AI doesn't replace any of this.
+AI doesn't replace any of this — the same holds true for compliance-heavy trades like glaziers working to glass standards.
 What it does well is making sure the right warnings and disclaimers are on customer-facing quotes, the right serial numbers are recorded on installs, and the warranty registration to the manufacturer happens on time.
 Forgetting to register a Centsys or B&D motor for warranty within the required window is the kind of small error that costs real money on the second-year service call.

 For garage door businesses, the unrecognised gold mine is your service database.
 Every door you've installed in the last 5–10 years is a future motor replacement, automation upgrade, or full door replacement.
 Most operators never touch this list because pulling it together is too much work.

-AI can segment that list, identify customers due for proactive contact, and draft a tasteful re-engagement message.
+AI can segment that list, identify customers due for proactive contact, and draft a tasteful re-engagement message — the same play landscapers use with their maintenance client base.
 We've seen this turn a $4k/month service business into a $4k/week one within six months, with no extra advertising.

 The other upsell is on the install: insulated panels, premium colours, smart-home automation, second remote, mobile app setup.
 These are all higher-margin add-ons that customers say yes to when offered well.
 AI-drafted "good / better / best" quote tiers shift the mix toward the middle tier, which is usually where the margin is.